open-ipcamera/open-ipcamera/README.txt

 # - Configures an ECDSA 521 bit SSH Keypair
 # - Disables boot splash screen so errors can be observed as host rises-up
 # - Troubleshooting script automates fault analysis (do a degree) using a structured approach
-# Note: Users must configure firewall rules to restrict access to the camera
+# Note: Users must configure firewall rules either on the router in front of the camera or the camer itself to prevent unauthorized access

 # 6. MINIMAL PI SETUP:
 # Skip below (3) steps if already completed:
 # Using a wireless or wired keyboard connected to a USB port on the Pi:
 #	a.
-Install the Pi's Raspbian OS on a MicroSD card (short video detailing how can be found at below URL):
+Install Raspbian OS on a MicroSD card.
+A short HowTo video is available at:
 #		www.YouTube.com/user/LinuxEngineer
 #	b.
 Enable SSH:
 #		sudo raspi-config